manfredsteyer/angular-oauth-oidc/readme.md

 oauthService.initImplicitFlow(optionalState);
 ```

-There is also an oauthLoginButton-Directive you could use to create a login-button:
+There is also an ``oauthLoginButton``-Directive you could use to create a login-button, that redirects the user to the Authorization-Server:

 ```
 <input